-After winning the 2010 James Beard Award for Outstanding Pastry Chef, Michael Bauer suggested Nicole Plue was “one of the best pastry chefs in the country.”
-Now, Plue is on her way to becoming one of the best pastry instructors in the country.
+After winning the 2010 James Beard Award for Outstanding Pastry Chef, food critic Michael Bauer suggested Nicole was “one of the best pastry chefs in the country.”
+Now, as SFCS’s founding educator in Pastry Arts, Nicole has firmly established herself as one of the best pastry instructors in the country.

 In these first modules of your program you will be building strong technical foundations as well as knowledge of key ingredients.
 Every day is hands-on in the kitchen, starting with an introduction to techniques and working towards a mastery of Eggs, Cakes, and Pastry Doughs.
 Repetition is critical in these first weeks.
 The goal here is to help you create a battery of innate skills, values, and a taste memory that becomes second nature to you in the kitchen.

-The next set of modules in the program applies the foundations you’ve mastered and builds on them with new knowledge.
+The next set of modules in the Program applies the foundations you’ve mastered and builds on them with new knowledge.
 Chocolate, Confections, and Frozen Desserts are the focus as you create more complex desserts that integrate these elements.
-While building on the fundamentals you’ve already learned, you will compose finished restaurant-quality dishes, learning more about plating, execution, and balance.
-Expect many of your skills to become second-nature during this unit.
+While building on the fundamentals you’ve already learned, you will compose finished restaurant-quality plated desserts, learning more about plating, execution, and balance.
+Expect many of your skills to become habitual during this unit.